-Although the following list of closing cost fees may not be exhaustive, several of the fees are dependent on factors like the type of property you’re buying.
+Although the following list of closing cost fees may not be exhaustive, several of the typical closing cost fees are dependent on factors like the type of property you’re buying.
 Other fees are based off of the location of the property.
-And some fees are related to your loan type and the amount borrowed:
+And some fees are related to your loan type and the amount borrowed.

 Appraisal fee.
 This fee is charged by your home appraiser, who will do a thorough review of the prospective home’s relative value.

 Closing fees.
 Also known as an escrow fee, this is the amount paid to those involved in closing the deal, such as the title company, the escrow company or any attorney involved in the closing.
-Acting as a neutral third party, the title company administrates the process.
-Attorneys are required to be present at closing to review paperwork and answer questions in some states.
+Acting as a neutral third party, the title company administers the process.

 Credit report fee.
-One of the first fees you’ll pay when applying for a home loan, this is usually a “pass through” fee that the credit bureaus charge the lender.
+One of the first closing cost fees you’ll pay when applying for a home loan, this is usually a “pass through” fee that the credit bureaus charge the lender.

 Discount points.
 Also known as a “rate buydown,” this optional fee will only occur when you make an agreement with a lender to purchase a reduced annual percentage rate (APR) for the loan.
 Pricing depends on the amount that the APR is reduced.

 Document preparation fee.
 These costs are sometimes charged by the lender to pay for preparing the loan paperwork and are typically negotiable.

 Escrowed deposits for property taxes and mortgage insurance premiums.
 You may be responsible for paying two months of property taxes and mortgage insurance premiums at closing.